 Standard.
-The minimum lateral offset outside the usable roadway shoulder for post-mounted freeway and expressway signs or for overhead sign supports, either to the right-hand or left-hand side of the roadway, shall be 6 feet.
+The minimum lateral offset outside the usable roadway shoulder for post-mounted freeway and expressway signs or for overhead sign supports, either to the right-hand or left-hand side of the roadway, shall be a minimum of 6 feet, see Standard Plans 903.
 This minimum clearance shall also apply outside of a curb.
-If located within the clear zone, the signs shall be mounted on crashworthy supports or shielded by appropriate crashworthy barriers.
+If located within the clear zone, the signs shall be mounted on crashworthy supports.

 Guidance.
-Where practical, a sign should not be less than 10 ft. from the edge of the nearest traffic lane.
-Large guide signs are to be removed farther still, preferably 30 ft. or more from the nearest traffic lane.
+Where practical, a sign should not be less than 12 ft. from the edge of the nearest traffic lane.

 Where an expressway median is 12 ft. or less in width, consideration should be given to spanning both roadways without a center support.